-Neighbourhood Guide: Where To Eat, Drink And Shop In Happy Valley
+Neighbourhood Guide: What To Eat, Drink And Do In Happy Valley

 A trip to the Valley isn’t complete without checking out this landmark, which was built in 1845.
 While its horse racing season doesn’t start until September, visitors can still watch intramural sports held inside the venue’s leisure facilities, which feature a running track, football and hockey fields and an outdoor gymnasium.